vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sat Jun 10 02:25:18 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sun Jun 11 02:46:29 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER